Skip to content

 Stutter ratios, the ratio of the stutter peak height to the parent allele peak height, are locus-specific and have been characterised for every locus in every major STR kit.
 Typical stutter ratios are in the range of 5 to 15 percent for most CODIS core loci.
 A peak below the stutter ratio threshold for that locus and that allele size is treated as a stutter artefact rather than a genuine allele.
 SWGDAM's 2017 guidelines and the ENFSI DNA Working Group's 2016 document both require that stutter thresholds be validated empirically during kit and platform validation, not taken from the manufacturer's documentation alone.

 The interpretive complication arises in mixture samples: if a genuine allele from a minor contributor happens to fall at the stutter position of a major contributor's allele at the same locus, the minor contributor's allele may be masked or misclassified.
-This is the central problem that probabilistic genotyping software was designed to address, and is covered in depth in the topic on mixture deconvolution.
+This is the central problem that probabilistic genotyping software was designed to address, and is covered in depth in mixture deconvolution and probabilistic genotyping.

 In the UK, R v.
 Adams (No 2) (1998) involved, among other issues, the question of how statistical weight was assigned to DNA evidence when the raw data required interpretive judgment.
 The court was not dealing with stutter per se, but the case established the principle that the examiner's interpretive decisions are part of the evidence and must be disclosed.
 In Australia, the Forensic Science Regulator equivalent, NATA (National Association of Testing Authorities), audits stutter threshold validation records as a standard accreditation item.